Student Services & Special Education

 Can I post information about a good extracurricular program that my child has participated in for the benefit of other families?

 The district has a review process for any community resource flyers or promotional material.
-You can submit material to Maria.waskin@eusd.net.
-Flyers will be reviewed and posted if they meet district guidelines.
+You can submit material to Janine Aurora (Janine.aurora@eusd.net) in the business department for review.

 What summer recreational resources are available to my child?